mkeedlinger/tnid-rust/docs/spec.md

 such massive volumes of IDs that the collision risk justifies sacrificing names or other features for increased time precision or entropy.

-Such cases are exceedingly rare, and TNIDs attempt to address the more common cases.
-These cases might appreciate compatibility and features that help with correctness.
+Such cases are exceedingly rare, and TNIDs are designed to increase usablility for the more common cases.